V-RB/canton-dev-fund/performance-linked-asset-finance-reference-stack.md

 The project combines three elements:

 - Integritas (built by Minima AG) as the proof and provenance layer for machine-originated operational data
-- Tenzro (Technical champion) as the Canton implementation partner for workflow and smart-contract development
+- Tenzro as the Canton implementation partner for workflow and smart-contract development
 - Canton’s privacy-preserving coordination and settlement environment

 The purpose of the proposal is not to fund proprietary Integritas product development.
 The purpose is to create shared Canton ecosystem value through a reusable reference architecture, proof-ingestion pattern, workflow design, and demonstration implementation that other Canton ecosystem participants can learn from and adapt.

 The initial use case is industrial and mobility asset finance, beginning with electric commercial fleets and adjacent physical asset financing scenarios.
 In these environments, verified data such as utilization, uptime, maintenance compliance, and other operational events can improve risk assessment, covenant monitoring, servicing, and payment or settlement logic.

+The same reference pattern can also support a broader class of machine-mediated financial workflows, where verified machine activity or autonomous system actions trigger financing, servicing, settlement, or other contractual events.

 This proposal is intended to contribute to the Canton ecosystem as: